uptrace/uptrace/README.md

 ## Quickstart

-First spend few minutes to decide if you need Uptrace by running a [docker-compose example](example/docker).
-You can also play with the [Uptrace demo](https://app.uptrace.dev/play) (no login required).
+With just few minutes of your time, you can decide if you need Uptrace by running a [docker-compose example](example/docker).
+You can also play with the public [Uptrace demo](https://app.uptrace.dev/play) (no login required).

 Then follow the [getting started guide](https://uptrace.dev/get/get-started.html) to properly setup